shmoodtech/trmnl-display/README.md

 ~/.trmnl/config.json
 ```

-This file will store your API key for convenience.
+This file will store your API key and MAC Address for convenience.

 ## Licence